-\textbf{Performance metrics and hyperparameters.} We measure the performance of the model on a global test set unseen during training, available at each node for the purpose of evaluation.
-For the image classification tasks, we report the average test accuracy while for the recommendation task we report the mean squared error (MSE), indicating the difference between the actual and predicted ratings.
-For all the experiments, we fix the batch size $ B = 20 $ and we do a single pass over the local dataset each round ($ E = 1 $), in line with FedAvg.
+\textbf{Performance metrics and hyperparameters.} We measure the performance of the model on a global test set unseen during training, for the purpose of evaluation.
+For the image classification tasks, we report the average top-1 test accuracy, while for the recommendation task, we report the mean squared error (MSE), indicating the difference between the actual and predicted ratings.
+In line with other work, we fix the batch size to 20 for all experiments and each device always performs five local steps when training its model~\cite{lai2022fedscale,abdelmoniem2023refl} before communicating.
 All models are trained using the SGD optimizer.
-All our learning parameters were adopted from previous works~\cite{caldas2018leaf, bellet2021d} or were considered after trials on several values.
+All our learning parameters (see~\Cref{table:experiment_datasets}) were adopted from previous works~\cite{caldas2018leaf, bellet2021d} or were considered after trials on several values.
 They yield acceptable target accuracy for all evaluated datasets.
 We run each experiment three times with different seeds and report averaged values.